karelvaculik/pyreball/docs/index.md

 <iframe style="border:2px solid;" src="examples/example_init.html" height="300" width="100%" title="Iframe Example"></iframe>

-## Adding Tables and Plots
+## Adding Tables and Figures

 The core functionality of `pyreball` does not require any 3rd party dependencies.
 However, it is possible to generate other types of elements with the help of libraries such as [pandas](https://pandas.pydata.org/) or [seaborn](https://seaborn.pydata.org/).

-Let's create another python script called `report_plot.py`:
+Let's create another python script called `report_chart.py`:

 {{ inline_source("docs/examples/example_init_deps.py") }}